Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah, but most of you don't give a shit about that, do you?

-was within a few hundred metres of our venue,
+I was so stoked that Garage Project was within a few hundred metres of our venue,

-but it's closing at nine o'clock tonight.
+but it's closing at 9 o'clock tonight.

 Do you guys not know how to party?